mollifier/cd-bookmark/README.md

 # To edit bookmark, run cd-bookmark with -e option.
 % cd-bookmark -e
 # Open bookmark file with $EDITOR (vim, emacs, etc.), so you can edit bookmark.

+# To delete a bookmark, run cd-bookmark with -d option.
+% cd-bookmark -d work
 ```